 Listening to podcasts has been really helpful in our development as entrepreneurs.
 Podcasts are a superb resource for learning.
 And many other bloggers and business owners feel the same.
 In the last few years, this form of content has been a great source of learning, inspiration and entertainment for many people and its popularity is growing.
 In this post, I share the best podcasts for business owners, entrepreneurs, and bloggers will entertain and inspire you to build better businesses online.

-SEO, marketing, and the techniques for building businesses change every year and 2018 is no different.
-In fact, 2018 will probably see more changes in the way content is created and how entrepreneurs build products and services.
+SEO, marketing, and the techniques for building businesses change every year and 2020 will be no different.
+In fact, 2020 will probably see more changes in the way content is created and how entrepreneurs build products and services.
 Why?
 Because competition is tougher.
 Google's algorithm is getting smarter and more selective, and investors are becoming wary of startups with no revenue-generating ability.

 So to keep ahead of these changes it's important to listen to the experts.
 I've selected my favourite podcasters based on their ability to deliver value to entrepreneurs.
 If you're interested in entrepreneurship then these are podcasts you should listen to.